younos1986/ZeroReflection/README.md

 - **Custom Member Mapping**: Use `.ForMember()` to customize how individual properties are mapped.
 - **Ignore Properties**: Use `.Ignore()` to skip mapping specific properties.
 - **Custom Mapping Functions**: Use `.WithCustomMapping()` to provide your own mapping logic.
+### Key Points
+- Reverse Mapping: `.Reverse()` adds the reverse direction only for simple mappings.
+It is not allowed after `WithCustomMapping`, `ForMember`, or `Ignore`.
+Define a separate reverse mapping instead.
+- Custom Member Mapping: Use `.ForMember()` to customize individual properties.
+- Ignore Properties: Use `.Ignore()` to skip specific destination properties.
+- Custom Mapping Functions: Use `.WithCustomMapping()` to provide your own mapping logic.

 For more details, see the sample profile in `Application/ZeroReflectionMapperProfile.cs`.

 ## Dependency Injection Registration
 To use ZeroReflection.Mapper with .NET Dependency Injection, register the mapping handlers and obtain an `IMapper` instance as follows:
+To use ZeroReflection.Mapper with .NET Dependency Injection, register the mapping services and obtain an `IMapper` instance as follows:

 ```csharp
 using Microsoft.Extensions.DependencyInjection;